Frequently Asked Questions

 All of Alamo Area Search and Rescue’s services are free of charge.
 Each member pays for their own equipment, training, gas and takes time off work (Yes, we all have regular jobs!) to provide our services.

 Who trains your dogs?

-Each dog handler is responsible for the training their own dog.
-We are fortunate to have extremely knowledgable team members that dedicate their time to provide support and guidance through the training process.
+Each dog handler is responsible for the training of their own dog.
+We are fortunate to have extremely knowledgeable team members that dedicate their time to provide support and guidance through the training process.

 Do you get paid?